-Meet world leaders and senior experts at two flagship Atlantic Council events each year—one in North America and one in Europe.
+Meet world leaders and senior experts at flagship Atlantic Council events around the world.

 Go behind the headlines with study tours to regions on the frontlines of key global trends and learn from top experts through dynamic Master Class sessions.

-Lead the debate with opportunities to speak, publish, and collaborate on impact projects that highlight innovative ideas.
+Lead the debate with opportunities to speak, publish, and collaborate.

 APPLYING FOR THE FELLOWSHIP

 The Millennium Fellowship is open to rising leaders and innovators around the world committed to achieving transformational change in their communities, countries, and professional fields with a global impact.
 Fellows will be at the forefront of the Atlantic Council’s work to promote constructive leadership and create a more secure and prosperous world.
-Through a competitive application process, the Atlantic Council will accept approximately twenty exceptional leaders who are thirty-five years old and under into the second class of Millennium Fellows this spring.
+Through a competitive application process, the Atlantic Council will accept approximately twenty exceptional leaders who are thirty-five years old and under into the third class of Millennium Fellows this spring.

 The Millennium Fellowship is a two-year part-time program requiring three weeks of in-person activities and eight hours of virtual activities and distance learning, supplemented by independent fellow-to-fellow work and optional events that take place around the world and throughout the year.
-Throughout the fellowship, and beyond, fellows will join a global network of outstanding peers, have unparalleled opportunities to meet with world leaders at flagship Atlantic Council events, go behind the headlines to discover issues at the cutting-edge of key global trends, and lead the debate on the issues that will shape the 21st century.
-For more details on program benefits, please visit the About the Millennium Leadership Program page.
+Throughout the fellowship and beyond, fellows will join a global network of outstanding peers, have unparalleled opportunities to meet with world leaders at flagship Atlantic Council events, go behind the headlines to discover issues at the cutting-edge of key global trends, and lead the debate on the issues that will shape the 21st century.
+For details about fellowship structure and time commitments, visit the About the Fellowship page.